philippbayer/Goodreads_visualization/README.md

         print k, cluster_dict[k]
 ```

-    DBSCAN made 132 clusters for 150 shelves/tags.
+    DBSCAN made 136 clusters for 155 shelves/tags.
     Clusters with more than one member:
     0 ['essay', 'essays']
     13 ['australia', 'austria']
-    15 ['horror', 'body-horror']
+    15 ['horror', 'weird-horror', 'body-horror']
-    16 ['arab', 'art', 'iraq']
+    16 ['arab', 'iraq']
-    19 ['on-writing', 'on-thinking', 'on-living']
+    20 ['on-writing', 'on-thinking', 'on-living']
-    29 ['history-of-biology', 'history-of-cs', 'history-of-philosophy']
+    33 ['history-of-biology', 'history-of-cs', 'history-of-philosophy']
-    32 ['greece', 'greek']
+    36 ['greece', 'greek']
-    39 ['biology', 'mythology', 'theology']
+    39 ['sociology', 'biology', 'mythology', 'theology']
-    41 ['ww1', 'ww2']
+    46 ['ww1', 'ww2']
-    42 ['humble-bundle2', 'humble-bundle']
+    47 ['humble-bundle2', 'humble-bundle']
-    69 ['internets', 'interview']
+    74 ['internets', 'interview']
-    82 ['russian', 'russia']
+    87 ['russian', 'russia']
-    97 ['pop-philosophy', 'philosophy']
+    102 ['pop-philosophy', 'philosophy']
-    104 ['biography', 'autobiography']
+    108 ['biography', 'autobiography']

 Ha, the classic Austria/Australia thing.
-Some clusters are problematic due to too-short label names (arab/art), some other clusters are good and show me that I made some mistakes in labeling!
+Some clusters are problematic due to too-short label names (arab/iraq), some other clusters are good and show me that I made some mistakes in labeling!
 French and France should be together, Greece and Greek too. *Neat!*

 (Without normalising the distance by string length clusters like horror/body-horror don't appear.)